MaidScientistIzutsumiMarin/tumblrbot/README.md

       - Added the option to [Download] the latest posts from the [specified blogs][Settings].
       - Added the option to remove posts flagged by the [Moderation API].
       - Added the option to automatically [Fine-Tune] the examples on the [specified base model][Settings].
+      - Added the ability to add custom prompts and responses to the example data.
       - Changed to now escape examples automatically.
       - Set encoding for reading post data to `UTF-8` to fix decoding errors.
       - Added newlines between paragraphs.